asmunder/asmunder.github.io/_posts/2015-06-04-Announcing-raaSAFT-an-easy-to-use-CG-MD-framework.markdown

-After nine months in the making, I'm very happy to announce the public release of raaSAFT, my first free and open source scientific code. raaSAFT, pronounced "raw saft", is a Python framework that makes it easy to run coarse-grained molecular dynamics simulations of a wide range of chemical compounds.
-You can get the code here: http://bitbucket.org/asmunder/raasaft
+After nine months in the making, I'm very happy to announce the public release of raaSAFT, my first free and open source scientific code. raaSAFT, pronounced "raw saft", is a Python framework that makes it easy to run coarse-grained molecular dynamics (MD) simulations of a wide range of chemical compounds.
+It runs on top of the very nice HOOMD-blue MD code.

+You can get raaSAFT here: http://bitbucket.org/asmunder/raasaft

 ### Show, don't tell

 Without further ado I will demonstrate what raaSAFT will let you do.
-The following code snippet is all it takes for you to run a vapor-liquid equilibrium simulation of the mixture CO<sub>2</sub> - N<sub>2</sub> at 270 Kelvin and 95.86 bar.
+The following code snippet is all it takes to use raaSAFT for running a vapor-liquid equilibrium simulation of the mixture CO<sub>2</sub> - N<sub>2</sub> at 270 Kelvin and 95.86 bar.
 This takes about 23 hours to run on a consumer level GPU (the GTX 970) and quite accurately reproduces the experimentally observed distribution of the two